UWE-Ruby/week-07-workflow/README.md

 * Advanced Exploration

-## Developing and, Testing Workflows
+## Developing and Testing Workflows

 What is workflow?
 -----------------